shlexware/Sirius/library/StyleGuidelines.md

 These coding guidelines are not required but are recommended to have consistency when reviewing your code

 - All scripts must use camelCase in coding, not PascalCase or snake_case
-- All scripts must use Flags (to save config)
+- All scripts must use Flags (to save configuration files)
 - When writing `if` statements, if the code is simple (e.g `if not workspace then return end`), please make it one line, otherwise use multi lined `if` statements.
 - When referencing UI elements, make a variable for them (e.g `local coinButton = UI.Coin.Button`)